On the question of second sound in germanium: A theoretical viewpoint: Eigendecomposition of collision operator

 So, in the spirit of the above statement, we investigate the eigenvalue spectrum of the collision operator of germanium to ascertain the feasibility of observing driftless second sound.
 The eigenvalue problem is expressed as

 \begin{widetext}

 \end{widetext}

 where $\tilde{\Omega}_{nn'}$ is the symmetrized collision operator, $\theta^{\alpha}_{n'}$ is $n'$ component of the $\alpha$ eigenvector with the corresponding eigenvalue $\frac{1}{\tau_{\alpha}}$.
 Hardy formulated the requirements for driftless second sound in terms of the eigenvalues of the collision matrix: the smallest nonzero eigenvalue must be associated with an odd eigenvector~\cite{hardy1970phonon} for it is the odd eigenvectors that contribute to heat flux while the even eigenvectors contribute to energy change.
+Here, even and odd is defined by the sign of the eigenvector component upon changing the sign of the phonon wavevector $\bm{q}$: $\theta^{\alpha}_{n} = \pm\theta^{\alpha}_{-n}$ where $-n = (-\bm{q},b)$ where $b$ denotes the phonon branch.
 Following the procedure outlined in Ref.~\cite{cepellotti2016thermal} using~\textit{ab initio} properties for germanium~\cite{huberman2017unifying}, we have obtained the eigenvalue spectrum for the collision matrix of pure germanium at $T$ = 50 K and 300 K and find that this condition is~\textit{not} satisfied: the smallest odd eigenvalue is larger than the smallest even eigenvalue (see Figure~\ref{fig:1}).
 Similar results were previously obtained for silicon (see Figure 2c in Ref.~\cite{simoncelli2020generalization}).